HHS/simpler-grants-gov/documentation/milestones/individual_milestones/frontend_planning.md

 The following work will *not* be completed as part of this milestone:

-1. **Deploying services:** This milestone involves evaluating and selecting the tools that constitute the API technology stack, but does not involve actively setting up the code base to implement or deploying any services
+1. **Deploying services:** This milestone involves evaluating and selecting the tools that constitute the front-end technology stack, but does not involve actively setting up the code base to implement or deploying any services

 ## Integrations